proliming/gruptor/README.md

 # gruptor
 Gruptor is a basic port of Disruptor (JAVA) .
-It's very fast!
+It's very fast by using lock-free ringbuffer

 ```go